pooyahpx/Nopixel-4.0-inventory/README.md

 1. download resource
 2. drag and drop in your server source
 3. rename it to ps-inventory
-4. if you use to other inventory change all to ps-inventory ( like qb-inventory to ps-inventory )
+4. if you use other inventory change all to ps-inventory ( like qb-inventory to ps-inventory )